-Investment performance objective[§] To outperform S&P/ASX 300 Total Return Index (over the medium to long term).1
+To outperform S&P/ASX 300 Total Return Index (over the medium to long term).¶

-Minimum investment timeframe Be prepared to stay invested in this option for at least 12 years before it meets its objectives.
+Be prepared to stay invested in this option for at least 12 years before it meets its objectives.

-What type of investment is it?
 Predominantly invested in companies listed on the Australian Securities Exchange.